jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 #### Hash Time Locked Contract (HTLC / State Channel)

 A state channel is simple.
 Let’s take a payment channel to understand the concept.
 Suppose you go to your neighborhood coffee shop every morning and pay in Bitcoin.
 It’s cool but cumbersome[^cumbersome] and expensive.[^expensive] What if you could open a “channel” with the coffee shop and sign a message that says you authorize the transfer of 1 BTC to them.
 But you only give it to them off-chain and don’t broadcast it to the network.
 The second time you come around, you sign a new message saying you will be transferring 2 BTC to them instead, and so on.
-At the end of the month, when you owe the shop 30BTC, the shop can send your latest signed message to the chain and collect their 30 BTC.
+At the end of the month, when you owe the shop 30BTC, the shop can send your latest signed message to the network and collect their 30 BTC.
 We’ve now replaced 30 payments over a period of time into 1 settlement TX on-chain.

 An example of such an L2 is the [Bitcoin Lightning Network](https://medium.com/geekculture/bitcoins-lightning-network-explained-298c6aafe117).